 - Your GP - NHS Mental Health Services - NHS Drug Addiction Services - Action on Addiction charity providing treatment, research and family support - The Sheldon Hub an online community of mutual support for clergy, ordinands and their families. - Light House Christian Care Ministry a Christian counselling service based in Coventry. - Keeping Health in Mind a Christian mental health charity based in Coventry. - The Well Christian Healing Centre based in Leamington. - Mind a national mental health charity providing advice and support. - Samaritans a safe place to talk.
-You do not have to be suicidal to contact Samaritans. - British Association for Counselling & Psychotherapy - The Association of Christian Counsellors - Diocese of Coventry Clergy Wellbeing overview

-further information about mentoring,

-sabbaticals, retreats and sources of help and

-support.

-- Archdeacon Pastor (Sue Field)

-- Your line manager, the Director of Operations (Stephen Davenport), or Diocesan Secretary (Ruth Marlow) - diocesan employees are encouraged to speak to a colleague in confidence
+You do not have to be suicidal to contact Samaritans. - Diocese of Coventry Clergy Wellbeing overview further information about mentoring, sabbaticals, retreats and sources of help and support. - Archdeacon Pastor - Your line manager, the Director of Operations, or Diocesan Secretary - diocesan employees are encouraged to speak to a colleague in confidence if they are experiencing difficulties.